Last updated on October 5th, 2019

 Verdict: The More, The Better (especially if you had Australian employment)

-If you have studied in Australia and awarded any qualification by Australian institute, you can claim additional 5 points.
+If you have studied in Australia and awarded any qualification by the Australian Institute, you can claim an additional 5 points.

 Verdict: If yes, Great!